 New rules for All Netball in England from September 2016

-From September 2016 all domestic competition in England will be played in line with the International Netball Federation (INF) new rules.
+From September 2016 all domestic competition in England will be played in line with the International Netball Federation (INF).

 It is important for netball to be inclusive, to encourage as many people to play as possible, and in some cases it would not be appropriate to apply the INF Rules at particular levels of competition.
 Therefore England Netball has also developed guidance for different levels of domestic Netball indicating permitted variances to the INF Rules.